 - 3427 tillable tiles, 235 non-tillable but build-able tiles

 Standard might sound boring, but this Stardew Valley farm layout is the best for any aspiring agricultural mogul.
 It has the highest number of usable tiles, i.e. space you can plant and build on.
 This allows you to quickly build up resources in the early game, but also to customize the land to your liking in the late game.
-You can build multiple branching paths, fill the farm with coops, slime hutches, and anything else to your heart’s content.
+You can build multiple branching paths and fill the farm with coops, slime hutches, or anything else to your heart’s content.

 Read also: Stardew Valley friendship and marriage guide